 U.S. Bolsters Marines at Embassy, Civilians Flee to Port

-The number of Marines at the embassy was increased to 290 from 230.
-Three American warships carrying 2,000 more moved within three miles off shore of the West African capital for the third straight day.
+The United States bolstered forces at the U.S. Embassy to 290 Marines, from 230, and three U.S. warships carrying 2,000 more moved within three miles off shore of the West African capital for the third straight day.

-U.S. Ambassador William Milam, U.N. envoy Anthony Nyakyi and leaders of the African peacekeeping army said warlord Roosevelt Johnson agreed to a cease-fire late Thursday.
+U.S. Ambassador William Milam, U.N. envoy Anthony Nyakyi and leaders of the African peacekeeping army said Johnson had agreed to a cease-fire late Thursday.

-But by this morning, negotiators had not been able to reach his rival Charles Taylor, who has insisted that Johnson surrender before he stops fighting.
+But by this morning, negotiators had not been able to reach his rival Charles Taylor, who had insisted that Johnson surrender before he stops fighting.

-Thousands of civilians, meanwhile, crowded the city's port today, hoping to flee on several commercial ships setting sail for neighboring West African countries.
+Thousands of civilians crowded the city’s port hoping to flee on several commercial ships setting sail for neighboring West African countries.